What is Rosehip Tea Good for: 5 Health Benefits and How to Make It

 Vitamin C is a mighty agent in boosting your body’s immunity.
 It helps to boost white blood cell production, acts as a protective agent against outside pollutants, and also fights against infection.

-Did you know that you only need one small serving of fresh rosehips (or roughly six rosehips) to get 199 percent of your vitamin C DV (daily value)?
-Unless you’re eating the daily recommended amount of nine servings of fruits and vegetables, you may not be getting enough vitamin C. The high vitamin C content in rosehips makes it a wise choice to add to your daily diet.
+Unless you’re eating the daily recommended amount of fruits and vegetables, you may not be getting enough vitamin C. The high vitamin C content in rosehips makes them a wise choice to add to your daily diet.

 Possible side effects of rosehip tea